instructor-ai/instructor/docs/blog/posts/learn-async.md

 ### Understanding `gather` vs `as_completed`

 In this post we'll show two ways to run tasks concurrently: `asyncio.gather` and `asyncio.as_completed`.
-The `gather` method is used to run multiple tasks concurrently and return the results as a list.
-The `as_completed` method is used to run multiple tasks concurrently and return the results as they complete.
+The `gather` method is used to run multiple tasks concurrently and return the results as a `list`.
+The `as_completed` returns a `iterable` is used to run multiple tasks concurrently and return the results as they complete.
+Another great resource on the differences between the two can be found [here](https://medium.com/dev-bits/a-minimalistic-guide-for-understanding-asyncio-in-python-52c436c244ea).

 ## Example: Batch Processing